VaxU

 Trust in Science

-Students are often most trusting of verfied scientific research for the latest COVID-19 vaccination information.
+Students most trust of verified scientific research for latest COVID-19 vaccination information

 Personas

-Upon distilling the central findings of our research process, I developed a series of personas based on these findings and the research demographic data.
-These peronas were vital to establishing an empathetic connection to the vaccine-related populations we sought to design a solution for.
+Upon distilling the research findings, I developed a personas based on research demographic data.
+These personas established an empathetic connection to the populations we sought to design for.

 Design